The Voice of Germany season 13: Blind Auditions

 The Blind Auditions began broadcasting 21 September 2023, being broadcast every Thursday on ProSieben and every Friday on Sat.1.
 New this season are the blocks, which were first introduced on the fourteenth season on the American version of the show.
 Each coach is allowed to block another coach thrice.
 Only one block is allowed per audition; once a coach already used their block, the other coaches are not allowed to use their block.
 At the end of the blind auditions, Giovanni Zarrella, Bill & Tom Kaulitz, and Ronan Keating managed to complete their teams.

+Like season 11, the coaches performed separately.
+Each coach performed a song before introducing the next coach following the conclusion of their performance.
+Bill + Tom performed "White Lies", followed by Shirin David, who sang "Lieben Wir".
+Giovanni Zarrella performed "Senza Te (Ohne Dich)", followed by Ronan Keating, who performed "Life Is a Rollercoaster".